bk/wmk/readme.md

   placed here, and `wmk serve` will serve files from this directory.

 - `templates`: Mako templates.
-Templates with the extension `.mhtml` are rendered directly into `htdocs` as `.html` files, unless their filename starts with a dot or underscore or contains the string `base`, or if they are inside a subdirectory names `base`.
+Templates with the extension `.mhtml` are rendered directly into `htdocs` as `.html` files (or another extension if the filename ends with `.$ext\.mhtml`, where `$ext` is a string consisting of 2-4 alphanumeric characters), unless their filename starts with a dot or underscore or contains the string `base`, or if they are directly inside a subdirectory named `base`.
 For details on context variables received by such stand-alone templates, see below.

 - `content`: Markdown content with YAML metadata.
 This will be rendered into